vordimous/zilla-docs/src/how-tos/quickstart/index.md

 The Zilla HTTP Kafka Proxy lets you configure application-centric REST APIs and SSE streams that unlock Kafka event-driven architectures.

 1. Fork the [HTTP Kafka proxy](https://www.postman.com/aklivity-zilla/workspace/aklivity-zilla-quickstart/overview) Postman collection.
-1. Open the live [http-messages](http://quickstart.aklivity.io/kafka/ui/clusters/zilla-quickstart-kafka/all-topics/http-messages/messages?limit=100&mode=TAILING) Kafka topic, which will have all the JSON messages you create.
+1. Open the live [http-messages](https://quickstart.aklivity.io/kafka/ui/clusters/zilla-quickstart-kafka/all-topics/http-messages/messages?limit=100&mode=TAILING) Kafka topic, which will have all the JSON messages you create.
-1. Use the `Stream all messages` request to view messages fetched from a Kafka topic as a Server-sent Events (SSE) stream.
-SSE is a text stream over HTTP, meaning you can also open [the stream](http://quickstart.aklivity.io/api/stream) directly in a browser tab to see the raw output.
+1. Open the live [API stream](https://quickstart.aklivity.io/api/stream) and scroll to the bottom to view messages fetched from a Kafka topic as a Server-sent Events (SSE) stream.
+SSE is a text stream over HTTP that directly shows the raw output in a browser tab.
 1. Use the `Create a new message` request to update and submit the JSON in the `Body` tab.
 The new object will appear in the SSE stream and the Kafka topic.
-1. Get your Kafka message key from the [http-messages](http://quickstart.aklivity.io/kafka/ui/clusters/zilla-quickstart-kafka/all-topics/http-messages/messages) topic and use the `Get message by key` request to fetch only your message using your key in the `<key-from-kafka-topic>` path variable.
+1. Get your Kafka message key from the [http-messages](https://quickstart.aklivity.io/kafka/ui/clusters/zilla-quickstart-kafka/all-topics/http-messages/messages) topic and use the `Get message by key` request to fetch only your message using your key in the `<key-from-kafka-topic>` path variable.
 1. To interact more with Zilla, use the `Additional features` in the Postman collection or copy the code samples.

 You can easily configure many common Restful actions with the added benefit of built-in streaming with an SSE endpoint.
 The `zilla.yaml` config has simple and clear syntax for defining each HTTP endpoint.